DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 Soviet bloc and postcolonial states, as well as in the Western industrial societies.
 ‘Development’ replaced colonial empire as the norm of relations between rich and poor countries.
-When, shortly before his downfall, Richard Nixon announced that ‘We are all Keynesians now’, he was reflecting a universal belief that governments had a responsibility to manage national capitalism in the interests of all citizens.
+When, shortly before his downfall, Richard Nixon announced that ‘we are all Keynesians now’, he was reflecting a universal belief that governments had a responsibility to manage national capitalism in the interests of all citizens.